-What are Dividends?
+What are dividends?

-Let’s look at a real-life example of a company with a policy of paying dividends.
-The pharmaceutical company GlaxoSmithKline paid dividends of 80p per share in the 12 months to July 2019.
+Let’s look at a real-life example of a company which loves to pay dividends.
+The drug company GlaxoSmithKline paid dividends of 80p per share in the 12 months to July 2019.
 The share price of GlaxoSmithKline is approximately £16.

 How can you profit from an increase in the share price?

 When the market value of a share is higher than what you originally paid for it, you have made a profit ‘on paper’.
-The phrase ‘on paper’ recognises that this gain is only a live snapshot and will continue to move as the price does.
+The phrase ‘on paper’ recognises that this gain is only true at this point in time.
+The gain will continue to move as the price does.

 What causes a share price to increase or decrease?

-If we assume that the company distributes all profits in the form of dividends, we would expect the dividend to also double; from 80p to £1.60 per share.
-Said another way, the dividend yield is set rocket from 5% to 10% if the share price remained the same.
+If we assume that the company distributes all profits in the form of dividends, we would expect dividends to double from 80p to £1.60 per share.
+Said another way, the dividend yield is set to rocket from 5% to 10% if the share price remains the same.

 We have already established that the market feels a 5% dividend yield is a perfectly acceptable level of return for a company of this size and risk.
-Therefore the new 10% yield, has made the shares an irresistible bargain.
+Therefore the new 10% yield has made the shares an irresistible bargain at their current price.
 No other shares on the market are offering such a high return for this level of risk.

 Why are shares popular investments?